HOW TO SECURE VERCEL - SECURITY GUIDE | VIBEEVAL

 17. Configure cache headers carefully

-For pages that include user-specific data: Cache-Control: private, no-store to prevent accidental caching at edge.
+For pages that include user-specific data: Cache-Control: private, no-store to prevent accidental caching at the edge.
 For public pages: explicit Cache-Control: public, max-age=... is fine.
 The bug shape is a logged-in page accidentally cached at the edge and served to other users.

 18. Audit CORS on API routes